The house I grew up in is open, sunny. Big windows, few carpets.

 I am ready to give it to her, this house.

-I am ready to let someone else laugh and sleep and cry here, someone else’s memories to paint these walls.
+I am ready to let someone else laugh and sleep and cry here,

 Just as long as she agrees: